 You can judge last year's efforts here.

 Sound good?
-Head to My Favorite Magazines to subscribe to PC Gamer now.
+Head to Magazines Direct to subscribe to PC Gamer now.